StuRa, RefKonf, Fachschaften & Co.: Get to know

 How does Your Student Representation work?

-The actual content work is done in the respective Referate (departments) and Aks (subject specific committees).
-Additionally, there are independent Referate for socially disadvantaged groups of students.
+The actual content work is done in the respective Referate (departments) and AKs (subject specific committees).
+Additionally, there are independent Referate for socially disadvantaged groups of students that are inspired and fueled by the principle of self-advocacy.

 What we are committed to